 Covid-19 poses a grave threat to those in immigration custody, including those being held along the southern border and at other immigration facilities around the country.
 The conditions at some of these facilities are deplorable, and it would be unconscionable to place additional people into these facilities absent an extraordinary reason.
 The federal government, in partnership with state and community actors, must create a comprehensive response to minimize the impacts of Covid-19 on those who are at risk of arrest by immigration authorities.
 The federal government should also dramatically reduce the number of people in immigration detention.

-As of May 31, U.S. Immigration and Customs Enforcement (ICE) reported that 754 individuals currently in ICE custody have confirmed cases of Covid-19, with 2,781 people tested.
+As of June 21, U.S. Immigration and Customs Enforcement (ICE) reported that 863 individuals currently in ICE custody had confirmed cases of Covid-19, with 8,858 people tested.
 However, advocates believe the actual number of cases to be much higher.
 CBP is not publicly sharing data or information on reports of any cases.

 - On March 18, ICE announced that it would temporarily scale down arrests, except for those that “pose a threat to public safety.”
 Specifically, ICE’s Covid-19 guidelines state that: “ICE Enforcement and Removal Operations (ERO) will focus enforcement on public safety risks and individuals subject to mandatory detention based on criminal grounds.
 For those individuals who do not fall into those categories, ERO will exercise discretion to delay enforcement actions until after the crisis or utilize alternatives to detention, as appropriate.”

 - One day after the head of ICE announced the policy change, Acting Deputy Secretary of Homeland Security Ken Cuccinelli tweeted that, because “the health and safety of Americans is paramount,” the agency would continue to “conduct enforcement operations.”